monimoydebp/Session9/README.md

 8. Achieve 85% accuracy or more

 # Experiments Performed
-We performed many experiments on
+I performed many experiments on

 •	Model building